admiralorbiter/the_undertow/tech+design.md

 - Any specific outlets/entities to whitelist or blacklist?
 - Preferred chart palettes / accessibility constraints (high contrast)?
 - Export formats needed (CSV/PNG/PDF)?
+- What constitutes a "surge" for your use case? (% growth threshold)
+- How far back should predictive models look? (window size for pattern matching)

 ---